Native Coneflowers: A Beginner’s Guide

 Table of Contents

 Coneflowers are a perfect native plant to grow because they are so easy to grow and they look stunning quickly.
 Their blooms are not shy: the neon-pink or bright-yellow petals look electrified in the summer.
-They are also very forgiving plants and thrive in a range of sun situations.
+Coneflowers are perennials—plant once and they come back year after year.
 Let’s spend some time getting to know more about coneflowers, including how to plant them and what kinds to add to your garden.

 Why is it important to plant native plants like coneflowers?